elecnix/tesla-ideas-extraction/spec.md

   - Initialize an empty list of extracted facts.
   - In a loop:
     - Send the full transcript to the LLM along with the current list of extracted facts, prompting to identify any missing facts related to Tesla operations and work environment (Agile, innovation speed, etc.).
     - Prompt example: "Given this transcript: '[transcript]'.
 And this current list of facts: [list].
 Extract any additional unique facts not already in the list about Tesla's work environment, including Agile at Tesla or Speed of Innovation at Tesla.
-Describe each fact in a single line.
+For each fact, provide a 2-4 sentence passage that includes context and narrative flow, suitable for book material.
+Include full quotes, examples, and surrounding context.
 If no additional facts can be identified, return an empty list."
-    - LLM response: Structured output (e.g., JSON array of strings, one per new fact).
+    - LLM response: Structured output (e.g., JSON array of objects, each with 'passage').
     - Add the new facts to the list.
     - Repeat the loop until the number of new facts added in the last iteration is 1 or fewer, or the total number of extracted facts reaches at least 15.
   - After the loop, assign each fact a UUID and store additional details like contextual details, line number, and timestamp if available.